akari0624/train_correct_concept_about_JS/README.md

-# build strong about Javascript
+# build strong knowledge about core Javascript concept

 ### this project is initialed from create-react-app template